Jessie Murray: Early life, education and professional training: 1867–1915

 Jessie Margaret Murray was born in Hazaribagh, British India, on 9 February 1867 to Hugh Hildyard Murray, a lieutenant of the Royal Artillery, and Frances Jane Murray.
 The couple also had two younger daughters while in India, Mary Ethel and Edith May.
 In about 1880 Frances Murray and her children travelled to Edinburgh, where they settled; by 1891 they were living in London.
 Five years later the family was living in Bayswater, West London, when Hugh, then a retired colonel, died.

 In 1898 Murray met Julia Turner, who was completing an undergraduate degree in classics at University College London.
 The two formed a close friendship; Elizabeth Valentine, Murray's biographer, considers the relationship was an "intimate friendship ... that showed many of the signs of a life partnership".
 The psychotherapist Marion Bower considers the two were probably a lesbian couple.
 Turner gave Murray private tuition, and she passed the first stage examinations of the College of Preceptors in 1899.
 In February 1900 she began studying at the London School of Medicine for Women and then enrolled as a student at the College of Medicine, Newcastle.
 In June 1908 she passed her examinations to become a Licentiate in Medicine and Surgery of the Worshipful Society of Apothecaries.
 The following year she was granted the degree of Bachelor of Medicine, Bachelor of Surgery at the University of Durham; her study included the field of psychological medicine.
 Some time later Murray attended the lectures of the French psychologist Pierre Janet at the Collège de France, Paris.
-She also studied at University College London between 1912 and 1915.
+She also studied at University College London between 1912 and 1915, where she was working towards a D.Sc. in psychology under the tutelage of Charles Spearman.